sunilabrahamindia/sunilabraham/publications/data-protection-we-can-innovate-leapfrog.md

 ---
 layout: default
-title: "Data Protection: We can innovate, leapfrog"
+title: "Data Protection: We Can Innovate, Leapfrog"
 description: "An opinion column by Sunil Abraham in Deccan Herald outlining India's opportunity to innovate on data protection through novel intermediary models and accountability mechanisms."
 categories: [Media articles, Publications]
 date: 2018-01-20